austintgriffith/Pyth.io-Site/sourceContent/abstract/_index.md

 With the correct cryptoeconomics at play, a statistically adequate supply of miners will, in combination with the staking of a token, reach a consensus off-chain.
 Then, efficiently inscribe the data onto the blockchain, available publicly for developers to drive their smart contract logic.

-The **Concurrence** network will provide the raw middleware between Ethereum and the greater internet by allowing contracts to signal for data which will trigger miners to retrieve the information, reach a truthful consensus, and deliver it back to the blockchain.
-The miners will, in turn, receive a token reward originally reserved by the requesting contract.

 **This is not a new idea.** Vitalik even posted about <a target='_blank' href='https://blog.ethereum.org/2014/03/28/schellingcoin-a-minimal-trust-universal-data-feed/'>SchellingCoin</a> back in 2014.
 What makes **Concurrence** different from other projects in this space is *raw simplicity*, *complete transparency*, and *full decentralization*.

-Because of this simplicity, our MVP is ready to be tested.
-What we lack is **community**.
-We need developers to wire their Dapps into our testnet fleet, a swarm of miners running our code to make requests, and eyes on our code/contracts before the ecosystem is stable enough for real use.
+**Concurrence needs a community.** We need developers to wire their Dapps into our testnet fleet, a swarm of miners running our code to make requests, and eyes on our code/contracts before the ecosystem is stable enough for real use.

 Please [**contact us**](/contact) if you would like to get involved.